edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 ### 4.3.2 VLAN Configuration

-- Practice: Creating VLAN 2 and assign g0/2 into VLAN 2!
+- Practice 1: Creating VLAN 2 and assign g0/2 into VLAN 2!
     - Step 1: Create VLAN 2 on Switch 1 via `vlan 2` and takes you to VLAN COnfiguration mode and change name with `name Acounting`.
         -
         ```bash